 Osteoarthrosis usually presents in patients over 50, rarely before.
 Gradual thinning of the joint cartilage prevents it from doing its job as the joint’s “shock absorber”, so that with time the shoulder becomes less able to move and pain levels increase to the point that the patient can no longer perform daily activities and has trouble sleeping at night.

 Rheumatoid arthritis is a rheumatoid disease involving chronic inflammation of the synovial membrane, which loses its functional ability, and in turn causes breakdown of the joint’s cartilage.

 Post-traumatic arthrosis presents after a shoulder injury in which the joint structures have been disrupted, leading to breakdown of the cartilage.
 Symptoms include severe pain in the shoulder and limited mobility.

 Avascular necrosis of the shoulder

-- Total shoulder arthroplasty: performed to treat osteoarthritis of the glenohumeral joint, this procedure, also called shoulder joint replacement, involves replacing the proximal part of the humerus or humeral head and the surface of the glenoid on the scapular side .
+- Total shoulder arthroplasty: also called total shoulder replacement, is performed to treat the glenohumeral joint by replacing the proximal segment of the humerus (the head) and the surface of the glenoid on the side of the scapula (shoulder blade).

-- Reverse shoulder arthroplasty: performed to treat osteoarthritis of the glenohumeral joint associated with injury or functional failure of the rotator cuff tendons.
+- Reverse shoulder arthroplasty: performed to treat arthrosis of the glenohumeral joint associated with damaged or weak rotator cuff tendons.